-Our Values: We believe that every PERSON can make a difference WE believe in supporting philanthropic work that will effect positive change in the lives of our members, their families, and their communities
+We believe that supporting our MEMBERS in the work the organization performs, will effect positive change in the lives of our members, their families, and their communities

+Our Vision:

-Our Vision: We desire to secure the National Association for Family and Community Education for generations to come.
+We desire to secure the National Association for Family and Community Education for generations to come.
 The goal is to build "The Legacy," a fund that will stabilize National FCE fiscally, and in time, assist participating states through grants awarded by the National organization.
-Hopefully "The Legacy" will continue to build, as we continue on our pathway of life in FCE.
+Hopefully "The Legacy" will continue to build, as we continue our pathway of life in FCE.
+It is important that our members know that this fund will eventually be able to give National FCE some relief from rising costs and declining membership and an ever-decreasing income.
+Any size donation is welcome and appreciated.